finmath/finmath-lib/src/site/markdown/codingconventions.md

 - Code in `src/main` should conform to DRY (don't repeat yourself).
 Unit tests in `src/test` should be self-contained and code duplication (e.g. create a model for a specific purpose) is fine.

+## Other Principles

+- Code in `src/main` should conform to DRY (don't repeat yourself).
+Unit tests in `src/test` should be self-contained and code duplication (e.g. create a model for a specific purpose) is fine.

 ## Documentation

 ### JavaDoc with MathJax